ligolang/tezos-academy/src/frontend/src/pages/Chapters/JS/ChapterTuples/course.md

 # Chapter 8 : Tuples

-<dialog character="pilot">Hey captain, I'm lieutenant Washburne, the pilot of this piece of junk.
-Just let me know the coordinates of where you want to go and I'll try my best to bring us there in one piece...</dialog>
+<dialog character="pilot">Hey Captain, I'm Lieutenant Washburne, the pilot of this piece of junk.
+Just let me know the coordinates of where you want to go, and I'll try my best to bring us there in one piece...</dialog>

 Tuples gather multiple values in a specific order which can be retrieved with their indexes.